 Python scripts plug-in

-The next release of the toolbox will include the functionality to use your own functions to process the data written as python scripts.
-The user of the toolbox will be able to add its own python scripts to the toolbox without the need for any compilation and using the tool graphical user interface.
-Only Python 3 compatible scripts will be supported (Python 2 scripts are not guaranteed to be executed).
+The toolbox now includes the functionality to use your own functions to process the data written as python scripts.
+The user of the toolbox is able to add its own python scripts to the toolbox without the need for any compilation and using the tool graphical user interface.
+Only Python 3 compatible scripts are supported (Python 2 scripts are not guaranteed to be executed).

 In order to be able to plug-in your own scripts into the tool you will need to write a Python class that extends the class PyBratAlgoBase, defined in BratAlgorithmBase.py file included in the zip files provided below.
 Also contained in the zip files is an executable that allows to run an example of a Python class implementing the required methods.
 Currently this executable only works with Python 3.2.3 and is available for 32-bit and 64-bit Windows, Mac OS X and Linux (Debian 7) operating systems.
 Please see the README file for complete information on its usage.

 The methods to be implemented in the Python class are the following :

 |Run||Runs the algorithm (main function), which returns one single value||Python List with the required inputs to run the algorithm||Single float value (result of the computation)|

 |GetDescription||Returns the description of the algorithm||None||String|